Introductory Issues in 1 Chronicles

 Interpretive principles

-• Chronicles distinguishes between a text and its interpretation.
+- Chronicles distinguishes between a Torah text and its interpretation.

-• The Torah is seen as a relatively closed system forming the basis of the legislation.
+- The Chronicler sees the Torah as a relatively closed system of Mosaic legislation.

-• The Torah is also partially open, in that extension or reapplication is possible.
+- The Torah is also partially open, in that legal extensions or reapplications are possible.

-• Tensions in the Torah tend to be solved by a principle of addition rather than by mediation or compromise.
+- Tensions in the Torah tend to be resolved by a principle of addition rather than by legal compromise.

 Prophetic speeches